 To make their barbecue tables, Pilar Akaneya chooses woods for their decorative surface, called keshōmen (化粧 面), as opposed to hardness or other attributes.
 Sometimes wood exposed to heat breaks, forming a large scar.
 As with the kintsugi (金 継 ぎ), a Japanese technique for fixing ceramic fractures, the shokunin (職 人) or Japanese master craftsmen respect the deterioration of the wood and, to repair it, they praise the damage instead of hiding it or masking it.
 It is the wabi-sabi culture or the beauty of imperfection, where aging, wear and tear embellish the object, highlighting its transformation and history, and that is precisely what was achieved at the tables of Pilar Akaneya by Julio Alonso, the Only authentic shokunin from Spain.

 June 2021 – Pilar Akaneya with Julio Alonso at his Hayabusa Studio, Yeles.

-The true shokunin works in the style of the Japanese artisans of the Edo period, called sashimono (指物), this technique involves using only noble wood and joining the components without metals such as nails, screws or elements other than the wood itself, and with complex assemblies that don't even require gluing.
-Alonso, trained in Japan with the actual Yutaka Mogami and Yuji Funatsu, top living references in cabinetmaking and blacksmithing, respectively, has dedicated his last 20 years to the study and teaching of sashimono.
-Chiho Murata sees Julio as a national treasure: “He is the best Japanese cabinetmaker in southern Europe.
-We can only express our gratitude for having blessed our restaurant with his work.
+The true shokunin works in the style of the Japanese artisans of the Edo period, called sashimono (指物), whose technique involves using only hardwood and joining the components without metals such as nails, screws or elements other than the wood itself, and with complex assemblies that do not even require gluing.
+Alonso, trained in Japan under Yutaka Mogami and Yuji Funatsu, respectively the greatest living references in cabinetmaking and blacksmithing, has dedicated the last 20 years to the study and teaching of sashimono.
+Chiho Murata sees Julio as a national treasure: "He is the best craftsman of Japanese cabinetmaking in southern Europe.
+We can only express our gratitude to him for blessing our restaurant with his work.
 Julio is not someone you can hire.
-He chooses you ”.
+He chooses you."